 Banaba extract exhibit an insulin-like glucose transport inducing activity; gallotannins were identified in the extract as components responsible for the activity, not corosolic acid.
 Penta-O-galloyl-glucopyranose (PGG) was identified as the most potent gallotannin.
 Indications are that PGG has a significantly higher glucose transport stimulatory activity than Lagerstroemin.

 The combination of glucose uptake and anti-adipogenesis (anti-formation of fat or fatty tissue) activity is not found in the current insulin mimetic drugs and this may indicate a great therapeutic potential of PGG.

 Xanthine oxidase (XOD) is a key enzyme playing a role in hyperuricemia (a level of uric acid in the blood that is abnormally high), catalyzing the oxidation of hypoxanthine to xanthine and then to uric acid.

 XOD inhibitors from the leaves of Lagerstroemia Speciosa namely valoneic acid dilactone (VAD) and ellagic acid (EA) have a very strong effect; stronger than that of Allopurinol, a drug used for XOD inhibitor, with a non-competitive mode for the enzyme with respect to xanthine as the substrate).
-This may explain and support the herbal dietary use of the extract from Banaba leaves for the prevention and treatment of hyperuricemia.
+This may explain and support the herbal dietary use of the extract from Banaba leaves for the impediment and therapy of hyperuricemia.